slanglab/aphasia/README.md

 [![poster](https://img.shields.io/badge/Link%20to-poster-you_like?logoColor=blue&color=orange)](https://docs.google.com/presentation/d/1cyZt2GJBX3EBr_F2UbjBdgs0R4rTCLonFFYPHG-GUyE/edit?usp=sharing)

-This is the official repository for our paper, Automated main concept generation for narrative discourse assessment in aphasia.
+This is the official repository for our paper: Automated main concept generation for narrative discourse assessment in aphasia.
 This repository contains code to reproduce the modeling experiments discussed in our paper.

+A preliminary version of this work was also presented at Clinical Aphasiology Conference 2025.
+The abstract can be found in the folder ```CAC 2025```.

 ### Citation Information